-Spain, Portugal and southwestern France hit by massive power outage
+Spain, Portugal hit by massive power outage, leaving residents scrambling

 Europe leads global defence spending rise, awakening to security deficit

+In a later statement, REN said that fully restoring the country’s power grid could take up to a week.

+The Spanish and Portuguese governments convened emergency cabinet meetings after the outage, which also briefly affected a part of France bordering northeastern Spain.

-The head of operations of Spain’s grid operator REE, Eduardo Prieto, told a news conference that restoring power to the Spanish electric grid could take six to 10 hours.
+The head of operations of Spain’s grid operator Red Electrica de Espana (REE), Eduardo Prieto, told a news conference that restoring power to the Spanish electric grid could take six to 10 hours.
+REE later said electricity had returned to parts of northern, southern and western Spain.

-Authorities were unable to explain the cause of the outage at least an hour after it occurred, though a possible cyberattack had not been ruled out and investigations were ongoing, officials said.

 The Spanish government urged residents to stay put to avoid traffic chaos.
 “The government is working to identify the origin of this incident and dedicating all possible resources to resolve it as quickly as possible,” Prime Minister Pedro Sanchez’s office said.

 The European Commission said it was “in contact” with local authorities “to understand the underlying cause” of the blackout.
-“The commission will keep monitoring the situation and make sure that there is smooth information exchange amongst all relevant parties,” a spokesperson for the EU’s executive arm said.
+“The commission will keep monitoring the situation and make sure that there is smooth information exchange amongst all relevant parties,” a spokesperson for the European Union’s executive arm said.

+“Grid operators in both countries are working on finding the cause, and on restoring the electricity supply,” European Council President Antonio Costa said on X. “At this point, there are no indications of any cyberattack.”

 Outage knocks out subway networks, traffic lights